-Farmers’ markets and CSAs are both great ways to meet your local farmers and other like-minded consumers in your area, and you should have at least one of these in your life!
+Farmers’ markets and CSAs are both great ways to meet your local farmers and other like-minded consumers in your area, and to discover the variety of fruits and vegetables that are available within each season in your local area.
+I highly recommend having at least one of these in your life!
 Do whichever fits your lifestyle and budget.

 I recently wrote a little piece about our Meat CSA that showed up in the Mother Earth News 2014 June/July issue.
 This particular CSA operates like a buying club: a group of people pools their money and makes a 6-month order + payment to the local farm for pasture-raised beef, chicken, and pork (updated 2016: And now lamb, too!).

-The payment–like the produce CSA–is a commitment, and allows the farmer to humanely raise the animals with confidence that customers are already committed.
+The payment—like the produce CSA—allows the farmer to humanely raise animals with confidence that customers are already committed to the end product.
 Unlike the produce CSA, however, there is no minimum order for the meat, so we can order as much or as little as we want.

 Luckily, I don’t need the freezer space for 6 months worth of meat, because we pick up on a monthly basis.
 We finally got a chest freezer, but it isn’t the largest one by any stretch.

 We order the cuts of meat that are cheaper than grocery store prices.
 Can you believe local, pasture-raised meat can be cheaper than the grocery store?
 The catch is learning how to use some uncommon cuts, but we like the nutritional variety and the fact that the whole animal is being used.
 I even save the bones to make gut-healing, nutritious broth.

 We save 13% over grocery store prices, largely due to the cuts that we order.
 This would be a steal even if the cost differential was nil, because the animals are so much healthier and happier.